kuzzleio/documentation/src/guide/2/essentials/real-time/index.md

 order: 600
 ---

 # Real-time Notifications

 Kuzzle features highly customizable notifications thanks to its **real-time engine** which lets you configure live subscriptions to any dataset.
 These live subscriptions are a great way to **track** changes in specific subsets of data.

----

-## Introduction

-Imagine you are developing a collaborative TO-DO application like [this](https://github.com/kuzzleio/demo/tree/master/todolist) one.
-All the TO-DO items are persisted in Kuzzle (in a collection called `todos`) so, once clients start, they fetch every available TO-DO items via a simple document search.

-But imagine that one of the users (let's call her Ann), adds a new TO-DO item.
-In order for other users (let's call them Tom and Matt) to display these new item, they need to perform a new document search on the corresponding data collection.
-They will not see the new items until they refresh (or restart) their application.

-This cannot be called a "modern" application: it rather looks like an old-school, refresh-ish, one.
-Like the early '90s.
-Today, such a user-experience wouldn't be satisfying at all.

-A more interesting user-experience would be that clients display the new TO-DO item _as soon as it is created_.
-How can we achieve that?

-* By implementing a long-polling mechanism in the clients.
-Every, say, one second, the clients perform a document search and update their list of TO-DO items.
-Doesn't look like a great idea (performances would be rather bad, for example)
-* By providing notifications to subscribed clients, allowing them to receive these new items automatically, as soon as they are saved in the system

-The second solution is exactly what we are looking for and Kuzzle ships it natively.
-We can call it **pub/sub**, **notifications** or **live subscriptions** and it is often used to solve use-cases like this one, where things need to be kept _in sync_ between clients and the back-end server.

-Getting back to our example, our collaborative TO-DO list clients only need to subscribe to the TO-DO data collection (right after the first document search), in order to be notified _in real-time_ about new TO-DO items.
-This way, once Ann creates her new item, Tom and Matt can see it immediately on their screen.

----

 ## Concepts